core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 | 27     | Block1 | RFC 7959, \[RFCthis] |
 {: #option-numbers title="CoAP Option Numbers" }
 --- back

-# Updates to RFC 7641 Observing Resources in the Constrained Application Protocol (CoAP) {#observing}

-In this appendix, "client" and "server" refer to the CoAP client and CoAP server.

-## Notifications and Reordering

-When using the Observe Option with CoAP over UDP, notifications from the server set the option value to an increasing sequence number for reordering detection on the client since messages can arrive in a different order than they were sent.
-This sequence number is not required for CoAP over reliable transports since the TCP protocol ensures reliable and ordered delivery of messages.
-The value of the Observe Option in 2.xx notifications MAY be empty on transmission and MUST be ignored on reception.

-Implementation note: This means that a proxy from a reordering transport to a reliable (in-order) transport (such as a UDP-to-TCP proxy) needs to process the Observe Option in notifications according to the rules in Section 3.4 of {{-observe}}.

-## Transmission and Acknowledgements

-For CoAP over UDP, server notifications to the client can be confirmable or non-confirmable.
-A confirmable message requires the client to either respond with an acknowledgement message or a reset message.
-An acknowledgement message indicates that the client is alive and wishes to receive further notifications.
-A reset message indicates that the client does not recognize the token which causes the server to remove the associated entry from the list of observers.

-Since TCP eliminates the need for the message layer to support reliability, CoAP over reliable transports does not support confirmable or non-confirmable message types.
-All notifications are delivered reliably to the client with positive acknowledgement of receipt occurring at the TCP level.
-If the client does not recognize the token in a notification, it MAY immediately abort the connection (see {{sec-abort}}).

-## Freshness

-For CoAP over UDP, if a client does not receive a notification for some time, it MAY send a new GET request with the same token as the original request to re-register its interest in a resource and verify that the server is still responsive.
-For CoAP over reliable transports, it is more efficient to check the health of the connection (and all its active observations) by sending a single CoAP Ping Signaling message ({{sec-ping}}) rather than individual requests to confirm each active observation.
-(Note that such a Ping/Pong only confirms a single hop: there is no obligation, and no expectation, of a proxy to react to a Ping by checking all its onward observations or all the connections, if any, underlying them.
-A proxy MAY maintain its own schedule for confirming the onward observations it relies on; it is however generally inadvisable for a proxy to generate a large number of outgoing checks based on a single incoming check.)

-## Cancellation {#observe-cancel}

-For CoAP over UDP, a client that is no longer interested in receiving notifications can "forget" the observation and respond to the next notification from the server with a reset message to cancel the observation.

-For CoAP over reliable transports, a client MUST explicitly deregister by issuing a GET request that has the Token field set to the token of the observation to be cancelled and includes an Observe Option with the value set to 1 (deregister).

-If the client observes one or more resources over a reliable transport, then the CoAP server (or intermediary in the role of the CoAP server) MUST remove all entries associated with the client endpoint from the lists of observers when the connection is either closed or times out.

 # CoAP over WebSocket Examples {#examples}